jkotan/scingestor/doc/index.rst

 Sardana Measurement with SciCatAutoGrouping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Setting the **SciCatAutoGrouping** sardana environment variable to ``False`` we can switch on the autogrouping mode.
-In the mode scan metadata is grouped automatically into the measurement dataset.
+In this mode scan metadata is grouped automatically into the measurement dataset and the measurement dataset updated after each scan.
 The name of measurement is taken from the base scanname after removing ScanID, e.g. for <scanname> = "mycalib2_00012" <measurement_name> = "mycalib2"

 Contents